mdsajib360/chess_game_pygame/README.md

 # chessGame_LeMaster-Tech
 <h1> Chess Game using Pygame</h1>
-<h3>Learn Pygame by making chess game <h3>

 This repository contains the source code for a chess game built using Pygame, inspired by the tutorial series from LeMaster Tech.
 The project demonstrates the creation of a functional chess game, complete with a graphical user interface and basic game mechanics.

-Description
+Description:
+<h3>Learn Pygame by making chess game <h3>
-This chess game is developed using Pygame, a popular Python library for creating video games.
-The game includes features such as:
+<p> This chess game is developed using Pygame, a popular Python library for creating video games.
+The game includes features such as:<p>

 A graphical chessboard and pieces.
 Basic rules of chess, including valid moves and captures.